 Although the stretch approach tends to produce better results, it can unfairly reduce people’s sense of success.
 Shaming people for not reaching a stretch target will result in a drift towards the cautious approach in future targets setting, and an overall reduction in outcomes can follow.
 It is therefore important to put the relative ‘underachievement’ against a stretch target into perspective, and to highlight and celebrate the positives in the result.
 There is no shame in not meeting a stretch target.
 There is only shame in not having tried to stretch in the first place.

-The worst scenarios – and I have come across people thinking in this way – is when a team sets an easy target and then temper its output to make sure that it does not to exceed this easy target by too much – because this will conveniently leave them with something in hand, to buffer against a future ‘failure’ when next asked to raise the target.
+The worst scenarios – and I have come across organisations working in this way – is when a team sets an easy target and then deliberately temper its output to make sure that it does not to exceed this easy target by too much.
+It gives them a perceived comfort of having some output in hand, to buffer against a future potential ‘failure’ when next asked to raise the target.
 This is a system that will never succeed in reaching its true potential and become high performing.